anthonyjn08/witness_the_fitness_v1/README.md

 ### **Trainer Detail**
 The trainer detail page is opened when a user clicks on a trainer in the trainers view.
 This view displays a larger image of the trainer, name, sport category and their bio.

+### ** Blog**
+The blog page has similar styling to the products page in that each row is a grid of 4 cards.
+Each card has the post title, author, an image, a small excerpt and details on the date and amount of likes.
+There is a small message for registered users welcoming them to the blog.
+Users can view the blog posts, and if there more than 6 posts on a page, there are buttons for next and previous pages.

+### **Blog Post Detail**
+The post detail page opens up when a blog card is clicked on the blog view.
+This view has the title of the post and the author.
+There is an image and below there is the post content.
+At the bottom of this view users can view the amount of likes and comments on the post.
+Registered logged in users can then either like or unlike the post and also post their own comments.
+They can also delete their comments too.

+### **Sponsors**
+The sponsors page is also in a grid and card format.
+This page shows the sponsors of the site and a small bio of who they are and where they're based.
+The is also a link to their website which uses a rel attribute.

+### **My Profile**
+This page is accessed when registed users click on the my account icon in the header.
+The page is split into 2 sides.
+On the left hand side is their default billing information which can be updated here.
+On the right is the users order history.
+This displays the order number, date, items and total for the order.
+Users can click on an order number to see even more information for that order.

+### **Bag**
+This page shows what is currently in the users shopping bag.
+If this is empty it displays a message stating this and has a keep shopping button to take users back to the classes page.
+If there are items in a users bag they are displayed here.
+There is an image, the class category and a description.
+To the right of the page, there is the price and also a quantity field with + and - buttons to update this.
+Users have the option to update the quantity of a specific item or remove it from the bag.

 ## **Future Features**

 There are some features I would like to add to the site in the future.
 I actually intend to try and develop this further into a fully functioning website although, when I do this, the inital focus will be just on personal training.